*The entirety of this work is protected by copyright (see Copyright information section).

 “The DNA Consultants tests that have been mentioned are autosomal tests which cannot be used to identify specific ancestors.
 Their customers’ DNA is compared to databases they created themselves which are not recognized by any other DNA company and cannot be uploaded to GEDmatch.
 Many of their Native American databases contain DNA from people who were not required to provide proof of Native American ancestry and the DNA in others came from various current law enforcement agencies.”

 In closing, let me summarize my family’s position.
-DNA studies, Oral Traditions, Historical documents, maps and actual interviews with Tribally Enrolled Native American family members, all provide valuable information needed to validate genealogical family lines.
+DNA studies, oral tradition, historical documents, maps and actual interviews and relationships with family who are enrolled in Federally recognized tribes, all provide valuable information needed to validate genealogical family lines.
 No single source provides all the correct answers and all of these sources are valuable.
 Let consideration of all the evidence lead you to the right answer NOT “some” of the evidence and not your own “favored” conclusions.